This section will introduce you to the Kiuwan Life Cycle module.

 In the case of Three-Tier applications, with a continuous integration development process in place, where developers are continuously working on code and generating builds, Kiuwan’s flexibility is ideal.

-First, developers can analyze their code in development time, whilst coding in Eclipse (for example) giving them a chance to fix the flaws in their code before uploading it to the CI tool (Jenkins, TFS or Bamboo for example, in this case, we’ll suppose it’s Jenkins).
+First, developers can analyze their code during development, while coding in Eclipse (for example) giving them a chance to fix the flaws in their code before uploading it to the CI tool (Jenkins, TFS or Bamboo for example, in this case, we’ll assume that it’s Jenkins).

 Once the code reaches Jenkins, after having been inspected already, another analysis can be run, automatically deciding whether the code is accepted for the next step in the development process (moving it onto a deployment stage for example).